bhargava-somineni-webdev/react-redux-proj1/README.md

 # React-Simple-Youtube-App

-A project built using react to display youtube videos based on search and finally let the user play them after selecting
+A project built using react to search and play youtube videos, made with the help of Udemy course by Stephen Grider